ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ### Differential Treatment

-A relay MAY add information to requests if the client is aware of the nature of the information that could be added.
-The client does not need to be aware of the exact value added for each request, but needs to know the range of possible values the relay might use.
-Importantly, information added by the relay - beyond what is already revealed through encapsulated requests from clients - can reduce the size of the anonymity set of clients at a gateway.
+A relay MAY add information to requests if the Client is aware of the nature of the information that could be added.
+The Client does not need to be aware of the exact value added for each request, but needs to know the range of possible values the relay might use.
+Importantly, information added by the relay - beyond what is already revealed through encapsulated requests from Clients - can reduce the size of the anonymity set of Clients at a gateway.

-Moreover, relays MAY apply differential treatment to clients that engage in abusive behavior, e.g., by sending too many requests in comparison to other clients, or as a response to rate limits signalled from the gateway.
-Any such differential treatment can reveal information to the gateway that would not be revealed otherwise and therefore reduce the size of the anonymity set of clients using a gateway.
-For example, if a relay chooses to rate limit or block an abusive client, this means that any client requests which are not treated this way are known to be non-abusive by the gateway.
+Moreover, relays MAY apply differential treatment to Clients that engage in abusive behavior, e.g., by sending too many requests in comparison to other Clients, or as a response to rate limits signalled from the gateway.
+Any such differential treatment can reveal information to the gateway that would not be revealed otherwise and therefore reduce the size of the anonymity set of Clients using a gateway.
+For example, if a relay chooses to rate limit or block an abusive Client, this means that any Client requests which are not treated this way are known to be non-abusive by the gateway.
 Clients should consider the likelihood of such differential treatment and the privacy risks when using a relay.